node-red/node-red.github.io/docs/hardware/raspberrypi.md

 To stop Node-RED, run the command `node-red-stop`.

-#### Autostart on boot (preloaded versions)
+#### Autostart on boot

-If you want Node-RED to run when the Pi boots up you can use one of the following commands depending on the version you have installed.
+If you want Node-RED to run when the Pi boots up you can use

-For version 0.12.5 of Node-RED and later:

     sudo systemctl enable nodered.service

-For version 0.12.1 of Node-RED - SD card Jessie Nov 2015:

-    sudo update-rc.d nodered defaults

-#### Adding nodes
+#### Adding nodes to preloaded version

 To add additional nodes you must first install the `npm` tool, as it is not included in the default installation.
+This is not necessary if you have upgraded to node.js 4.x or 6.x.

 The following commands install `npm` and then upgrade it to the latest `2.x` version.

     sudo apt-get install npm